 Her agent, at the time of submitting, compared the manuscript with ¡Vamos!
 Let’s Go to the Market (2019 , by Raul the Third) and The Princess and the Warrior (2016, by Duncan Tonatiuh).

-I am gathering the second batch of pitches of the published picture books.
-If you are an author, willing to share your pitch in this blog, please, kindly drop me a message.
+In the next blog post, you can read 6 more pitches of published picture books.
+If you are an author, willing to share your pitch in my blog, please, kindly drop me a message.

 I write blog posts about the craft of writing picture books regularly.
-The list of the previous posts is on the blog page.
-Also, I publish a quarterly newsletter that includes links to recent blog posts (subscription link).
+The list of the previous posts is on the PictureBookPedia.
+Also, I publish a quarterly newsletter that includes links to recent blog posts.